Watch the introduction. (3 mins)

 There is a 12 kilometre stretch that has been threatened by state and federal governments that have given the approval of a highway duplication.
 Djab Wurrung country goes from Beaufort to Hamilton to Stawell and parts of Gariwerd (known as the Grampians).
 It’s an ongoing fight for first nation’s recognition and sovereignty in so-called Australia.

-This portrait series is collaboration, created with some of the folks from the Embassy and Leo.
+This portrait series is collaboration, created with some of the folks from the Embassy and Avraham.
 The series was created to show the people of the Djab Wurrung camp and their connection to country and culture.
 Each painting features one of the sacred trees being protected and they sit in the land they protect.

-Watch the documentaries
+Watch the Documentary

 Artist Statement